Summer. 1936. Upstate New York.

 Will Evelyn Kydd find a way to save her farm and protect her family from the monster in their midst, or will they all be devoured by the darkness descending upon the hills?

-Find out in, Then Came Darkness, the thrilling new Depression-era noir from Mabus Publishing.
+Find out in, Then Came Darkness, the new Depression-era historical thriller from Mabus Publishing.

 Read an exclusive excerpt below.